Empower Your Practice

 • Send attachments to patients via email

-• Print your prescriptions in A4 or A5
+• Print your prescriptions in standard letter or half-sheet format

 Practice management software patient record